 Regardless of the donor's work schedule, donations must be made in full day (7.5 or 8 hour) units.
 Where the donor and recipient's workweeks are different (37½ vs. 40), donated days will be converted.

 Excess vacation credits that would otherwise be lost by rule, law, or regulation may not be donated.
-The identity of donors will be kept confidential by the College.
+The identity of donors will be kept confidential by the university.

 Eligibility for Recipients of Donated Leave